 "Freedom in Transition" by Aleksandar Crnogorac

-BRANCA ARSENOVIĆ
+BRANKICA ARSENOVIĆ

-was born in 1937 in a small
+was born in 1937 in a small village

-village called Dvorovi, not too
+called Dvorovi, not too far from

-Currently she lives in her place of birth.
+she lives in her place of birth.

 „I completed my sex change in the (now distant) 1995.
 I had to sell